DadSchoorse/vk-force-priority/README.md

 # vk-force-priority
-vk-force-priority allows you to controll the global priority of any vulkan application.
+vk-force-priority allows you to control the global priority of any vulkan application.

 ## Building from Source